 Any member of the Transylvania University community may file charges against any student for misconduct.
-Complaints/charges shall be prepared in writing and submitted to the Dean of Students or designee https://doi.org/10.2016/j.charges-should-be-submitted-as-soon as-possible, but preferably within two weeks of the alleged misconduct.
+Complaints/charges shall be prepared in writing and submitted to the Dean of Students or designee through this form.
+Charges should be submitted as soon as possible, but preferably within two weeks of the alleged misconduct.
 The Dean of Students may have latitude to extend this deadline if deemed necessary.